Verdi's 'Don Carlos' arrives at Met Opera in original French - NewsBreak

 Following discoveries by Rosen and Porter, Ricordi published a complete vocal-piano edition by Ursula Günther in 1974 that included versions as rehearsed in 1866 and 1867, the premiere of March 11, 1867, and the second performance two days later along with revisions of 1884 and 1886.

-The University of Chicago Press’s 31-volume Verdi Critical Edition's “Don Carlos” will be edited by Gabriel Dotto and likely will contain a Paris score and Italian editions of four acts (Milan 1884) and five (Milan 1886).
-Dotto said his task is to decide what cuts were made at Verdi's behest and which "were imposed instead for completely pragmatic reasons?”
+The University of Chicago Press’s 31-volume Verdi Critical Edition's “Don Carlos” will be edited by Gabriel Dotto and likely will contain a Paris score and Italian editions of four acts (Milan 1883) and five (Modena 1886).
+Dotto said his task is to decide what cuts were made at Verdi's behest and which "were imposed instead for completely pragmatic reasons.”

 The Met took 1866 and 1867 rehearsal materials and opening night as sources, intertwining them with marked-up parts that much of the orchestra had used in the 2015 revival in passages identical to the four-act Italian.